-Commenting on RBI financial policy statement now, Mr Uday Shankar, President, FICCI stated,”The status quo concerning the repo rate was expected given the inflation issue.
+Commenting on RBI financial policy statement now, Mr. Uday Shankar, President, FICCI, stated, expected the status quo concerning the repo rate given the inflation issue.
 On the other hand, the prejudice signaled by the Central Bank towards keeping an accommodative posture is reassuring.

-The brand new spike in COVID ailments is stressing as well as the imposition of neighborhood lockdowns may undermine the restoration prospects over the long run.
-At this juncture, it’s vital to make sure that the profits made over the last couple of months aren’t reversed”
+The spike in COVID ailments is stressful, and the imposition of neighborhood lockdowns may undermine the restoration prospects over the long run.
+At this juncture, it’s vital to make sure that the profits made over the last couple of months aren’t reversed.

 We are delighted to notice the Reserve Bank of India’s commitment to keeping a conducive liquidity scenario over an extended horizon amidst continuing doubt.

 The expansion of strategies such as on-tap TLTRO for specific industries and bank lending to NBFCs for on-lending to agriculture, MSME, home businesses as priority sector financing; the extra refinancing facility supplied for SIDBI, NHB, & NABARD; along with the comfort in the duration of parking of External Commercial Borrowing (ECB) profits in term deposits are all positive measures, added Mr. Shankar.

 Moreover, the Central Bank’s statement to commence the secondary marketplace G-Sec acquisition plan (G-SAP 1.0) in the first quarter of this current financial year will guarantee financial stability, particularly amidst the recent volatility seen in the return prices.
 In addition, this is a positive sign towards fulfilling the extensive monetary borrowing program of the Government, he explained.